code42/py42/docs/userguides/v2apis.md

 ## Updating settings

-First, update your `use_v2_file_event_data` setting to ensure py42 is using the appropriate V2 APIs:
+First, update your `use_v2_file_event_data` setting configuration to ensure py42 is using the appropriate V2 API paths:

 ```python
 import py42.sdk